Introducing: The People of The Ville

 “If I had a dream, they never told me I couldn’t do it because we didn’t have enough money.”

 Her family would work to help give her opportunities to follow her dreams.
 She credits this to much of her early belief in herself against all the odds facing her.
 When she was eleven, Monica wanted to compete in a pageant so her dad told her she had to raise the money.
 Before long, the family began selling barbecue to fund the money she needed.
 The first pageant she entered and won was called Miss Pre-Teen Louisville.
 As the winner of the first Miss Pre-Teen Louisville, Monica was interviewed by Dawn Gee and during that interview told the reporter that she would someday grow up and take her job.
-This comment from a feisty eleven year old was the beginning of a life-long mentorship and friendship between the two women.
+This comment from a feisty eleven-year-old was the beginning of a life-long mentorship and friendship between the two women.

 Monica wanted to continue on with her pageant work and her father became her sidekick as a “pageant dad” in his signature brown pants and khaki shirt.
 He also became her official coach, always ready with questions when she got into the car and Monica credits him with giving her the vision to work hard to achieve her goals.
-She calls her father “one of those rare geniuses that can figure out what needs to be done to be successful not matter what’s in front of him.”
+She calls her father “one of those rare geniuses that can figure out what needs to be done to be successful no matter what’s in front of him.”

 With her family behind her, the second part of Monica’s success came through a series of mentors that she believes divinely shaped and protected as her life unfolded and she chased her dreams.
 The first came at an early age after Monica began regular speaking engagements.
 When she was just 14, she began praying and trying to find her purpose after reading The Purpose Driven Life.
 She accepted an invitation to speak at a local Baptist church and afterward a young girl approached her and simply asked, “Are you rich?”
 Monica describes that moment as a point in which her purpose became clear.
 Her parents had taught her that “with faith plus education, you can gain success.”
 Now she wanted to make that her platform.

 During that same event, Monica met a man named Verman Windburn, who subsequently brought her into his prison ministry, where she met another man named Rod McGavock, With no living grandparents, she lovingly gave Rod the title of “Gramps Dude” and for years, Monica remained very close to him, even placing his special title in her wedding program.
 This relationship became pivotal in her development and she credits him for making sure she had braces and voice lessons.
 Verman secured weekly hair appointments for her and so many others from this prison ministry helped her in various ways.
-By being available to help this ministry, she learned at a young age that her father’s words were so true: “you can never out give God.”
+By being available to help this ministry, she learned at a young age that her father’s words were so true: “you can never out-give God.”

 Others came through her life and provided different types of support and all taught her valuable life lessons.
 Cathy Perkins was a personal stylist that Monica met, who became a mentor and great help when she needed rides to her many events.
 With only one parent who could drive, Monica was extremely indebted to this woman.
 Monica also learned more about personal style and fashion.
 Teresa Morgan was a woman Monica met who was volunteering at a large FCA event.
 Even though her own children were all grown, Teresa wanted to give back and continued to serve in this organization.
 Monica was enthralled by this lady and her attitude.
 From this relationship, Monica credits the idea of learning that if you want something, go get it.
 Debbie Robbins was another mentor in Monica’s life.
 Debbie became a surrogate mom during Monica’s time in the Miss America pageant system who Monica feels she learned how to be a better hostess and to be selfless and volunteer more.
 Barbara Curry was a woman Monica met after being Miss Kentucky.
 Throughout the years, this woman helped Monica in every way that she could and taught her how to live life and have fun.